prajwal051290/Uber-Prototype/README.md

 # Uber-Prototype

-We designed a 3-tier application that will implement the functions of Uber System for cab services.
+Designed a 3-tier application that will implement the functions of Uber System for cab services.<br>
-In Uber System, we implemented different types of objects:
+In Uber System, we implemented different types of objects:<br>
--- Drivers
+-- Drivers<br>
--- Customers
+-- Customers<br>
--- Billing
+-- Billing<br>
--- Admin
+-- Admin<br>